-Here are five popular real estate scams that cause severe financial distress to unwitting participants:
+Here are five popular real estate scams that cause severe financial distress to unwitting participants.

-- Home Sale Scams.
 Using the advanced technology of the internet, scammers “lift” legitimate real estate agent listings, as well as the agent’s telephone numbers and license numbers.
 Similar to lease-scraping, con artists target homes that sit vacant for a long period, such as a foreclosed or a vacation home.
 They often pose as real estate agents and collect deposit monies from prospective home buyers eager to secure homes priced “below market”.

-- Tenant Scams.
 Homeowners who fail to sell their home may opt to lease their property instead.
-Pressured for any cash flow, they rent their home to people with substandard credit or choose to ignore documentation that would otherwise be red flags in less hurried situations.
+Pressured for any cash flow, they rent their homes to people with substandard credit or choose to ignore documentation that would otherwise be red flags in less hurried situations.
 Frustration and financial heartache soon follow once they stop receiving rent.
 Bad tenants can remain in a home months after they stop paying rent, costing landlords not only thousands in back rent, but on utilities such as water bills, home repairs and legal fees.

-Scam artists pressure applicants for up-front fees to process mortgage loans or for loan modifications.
+Scam artists pressure applicants for upfront fees to process mortgage loans or for loan modifications.
 In cases of the former, there are very few exceptions where a loan applicant should ever pay money in advance.
 Homeowners should never pay for a lender’s commitment to lend.
 In the case of mortgage modifications, federally regulated lending institutions never require monies in advance to process a loan modification request.

 “Free” real estate seminars are back in droves after the Great Recession.
-They’re hosted by “legendary” real estate personalities with captivating stories purporting to teach house “flipping” to innocent pensioners eager to make “millions” in investment properties.
-Buy enough of their CD’s, books, or coaching classes and thousands of dollars later, a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.
+They’re hosted by “legendary” real estate personalities with captivating stories purporting to teach house “flipping” to innocent people eager to make “millions” in investment properties.
+Buy enough of their CD’s, books, or coaching classes, and thousands of dollars later, a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.

 If you liked what you read, check out our related YouTube videos